FC Desna Chernihiv junior squads and academy: Youth Sector

 The club has been responsible for producing some of the club's players, including Yevheniy Belych, Oleksandr Pyshchur and Dmytro Sydorenko, Bohdan Lytvynenko, Maksym Shumylo who have managed to become regular players in Ukrainian Second League and abroad.

-In September 2021, Artem Khatskevych, (son of Alyaksandr Khatskevich) joyned the club.
+In September 2021, Artem Khatskevich, (son of Alyaksandr Khatskevich) joyned the club.

 Following the transfer ban imposed by Desna Chernihiv, some Desna 19 players, such us Georgios Ermidis, Danyil Pus, Artem Khatskevich, Dzhilindo Bezghubchenko, Bohdan Sheiko, Serhiy Makarenko and Oleksiy Pashchenko have been called up to the first team which left for the preparation in Turkey.

 Chernihiv Stadium Damaged

 Some days later, due to the 2022 Russian invasion of Ukraine, the team couldn't return to his home city and on 11 March 2022, the training ground Chernihiv Stadium was badly damaged by a Russian airstrike.
 The club was dissolved along with the senior team, Desna-2 Chernihiv and the Desna Chernihiv Academy.